rebelvg/framework.VR/readme.txt

 ALIVE.
 TFAR.
 DAC.
-Spectator, Jip teleporting script, Cigs and Suicide script are located in the murshun mods pack.
+Spectator, Jip teleporting script, Cigs and Suicide script are located in the murshun mod pack.
 All are completely optional.

 Framework Info.
 Framework needs a few lines to be initialized properly.